-What Breanna teaches at SOUND: Core Yoga, Slow Flow Yoga, Flow Yoga, Acoustic Flow Yoga
+What Breanna teaches at SOUND: Core Flow Yoga, Flow Yoga, Gentle Yoga & Meditation

 About Lauren: Lauren is a former dancer with 18 years of training and competition under her belt.
 She started practicing yoga in 2005 while she was living in Manhattan.
 Lauren was looking for a way to stay in shape while also finding an escape from the high-paced city life.
 From her first class, she was hooked and knew she would be an instructor one day.
 Lauren completed her RYT-200 training in 2010 at Kusala Yoga in Greenpoint, Brooklyn and started teaching part-time while also working at her fashion industry job almost immediately.
 Lauren has two daughters and is currently working on her Pilates mat certification and also teaches barre fitness classes.

 What to expect in your class: a playful and sometimes challenging flow with emphasis on proper alignment techniques to help avoid injury and get the most benefits from the practice set to fun and inspiring playlists.